readthedocs/ethicalads.io/content/posts/2024-mozilla-private-ad-attribution.md

 ## What is ad attribution and how does it work?

-Ad attribution is just measuring the effectiveness of marketing channels and is usually measured in terms of impressions, clicks, new site visitors, and ultimately conversions and ROI.
+Ad attribution is simply the measuring the effectiveness of marketing channels and is usually measured in terms of impressions, clicks, new site visitors, and ultimately conversions and ROI.
 At some level, ad attribution is necessary.
 Advertisers want to know that the money they're spending on advertising is working.